When to visit the vet?

 Diagnosis

-X-rays are a crucial part of the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients., as they can make the characteristic changes in the jawbone visible.
+X-rays are a crucial part of the diagnosis, as they can reveal the characteristic changes in the jawbone.
 The X-rays show an irregular thickening of the bone, which is typical of CMO.
-In some cases, CT scans or MRIs can also be performed to obtain a more accurate picture of the bone changes.
+In some cases, CT scans or MRIs may also be performed to get a more precise picture of the bone changes.

-In addition, blood tests can be carried out to rule out other diseases and check the dog’s general health.
-It is important to rule out other diseases such as bacterial infections or tumors that can cause similar symptoms.
+Additionally, blood tests can be performed to rule out other conditions and check the dog’s overall health.
+It is important to exclude other diseases, such as bacterial infections or tumors, which can cause similar symptoms.

 Therapy